chaudron/cally/README.md

   <img src="images/full_call_graph.png" width="100%" alt="full_call_graph.png">
 </div>

-__NOTE:__ The dashed nodes in the graph are external functions, i.e. not defined in any of the RTL files given.
+__NOTE__: The dashed nodes in the graph are external functions, i.e. not defined in any of the RTL files given.
 If you would like to exclude them from the graph you can use the ```--no-externs``` option.